mehdi-farsi/templates/README.md

 Document Templates
 ==================

-A list of useful documents templates.
+A list of daily used templates.

 ####Specs